gamma-delta/HackSlashRun/README.md

 The game requires a server for your hacker to connect to.
 This is how to set it up, and some additional info.

 ### For Beginners
 Open up a command prompt, and type in `ipconfig`.
-Look for the section that says `Wireless LAN adapter Wi-Fi` and write down the number after `IPv4 Address`.
+Look for the section that says `Wireless LAN adapter Wi-Fi` and write down the thing after `IPv4 Address`.
 It should be 4 numbers seperated with periods.

 Next, navigate to the folder with `hack_slash_run.exe` with the command prompt.
 (Google is your friend if you don't know how.)
 Then, type this in: `hack_slash_run.exe -m=missions/example/mission.js`.
 That will launch the example mission.
 To run another mission, change the path (the thing with slashes after the `-m=`) to another mission file.